 Algorithm \ref{alg:da} presents {\tt inc-aggregation}.
-Initially, the set of chan-ges $\Delta H$ of $H$ is empty (line 1).
+Initially, the set of changes $\Delta H$ of $H$ is empty (line 1).
 Then, it maps the edge changes $\Delta G$ to superedge changes using $s_{pre}(\cdot)$ (lines 2-4).
 Following, it updates superedges for vertices that switch sub-communities by removing edges from the old community and adding edges to the new one.
-For any vertex $v_i$ in $R$, if updates superedges with each neighbor $v_j$ if either $s_{cur}(v_j) = s_{pre}(v_j)$ or $i < j$ to avoid duplicate updates (lines 5-9).
+For any vertex $v_i$ in $R$, it updates superedges with each neighbor $v_j$ if either $s_{cur}(v_j) = s_{pre}(v_j)$ or $i < j$ to avoid duplicate processing (lines 5-9).
 Besides, it updates the self-loop for the sub-community of $v_i$ (lines 10-11).
-Finally, it locally updates $s_{pre}(\cdot)$ to match $s_{cur}(\cdot)$ for the next time step (lines 12-13), and compresses entries by summing the weight of identical superedges in $\Delta H$ (line 14).
+Finally, it updates $s_{pre}(\cdot)$ locally to match $s_{cur}(\cdot)$ at the next time step (lines 12-13) and compresses $\Delta H$ by summing the weights of identical superedges (line 14).